 With the growing availability of smart technology and the ever-changing world of home security, the average homeowner is usually just too busy to keep up.
 By having a professional locksmith service on call, you’ll be able to stay current on technology and industry trends, trust that your home is protected, and enjoy more peace of mind overall…

 Every home should have smoke alarms and carbon monoxide monitors.

 Smoke alarms should be on each level of the home, inside every bedroom, and outside of sleeping areas.
 Check them often to make sure the batteries are good; change them yearly or spend more for 10-year batteries.

 Carbon monoxide alarms should be installed near sleeping areas and on each level of the house.
 Carbon monoxide gas is odorless and colorless, so alarms are critical to detecting a leak before it makes you very sick.

-When you take a proactive approach to drain cleaning, you will be less likely to find yourself in emergency clog situations or dire need of a professional plumber’s assistance.
 Although there are a lot of different ideas out there on how to keep your drains clean, most people agree on one thing: chemicals should be at the bottom of the list.
-Here’s a quick guide to help you make the most of drain cleaning around your home.
+Here’s a quick guide to help you make the most of drain cleaning around your home…

 8. Watch the Windows

 Windows can pose two risks: strangulation and falls.

 Long draperies and curtains can become wrapped around a child’s neck.
 Cords from blinds can be especially dangerous because they are harder to see.
 Old blinds (from 2000 or earlier) should be replaced with cordless ones.

 For more information about safe window coverings, visit windowcoverings.org.
 When shopping, look for blinds with the Best for Kids certification.